 Peter was hurt, but Jesus stretched Peter's heart further.
-He challenged Peter with the issue of age.
+He challenged Peter with the issue of one's age.
 When we are young we tend to be easier to lead and to teach.
-The older we get, the more we are hindered from learning something new, by the knowledge we already have.
+The older one gets, the more one is hindered by the knowledge one already has from learning something new.
 So Jesus dealt with this aspect of Peter's heart by reminding him that the carefree heart of a young person changes with age (and experience).
-Age tends to limit what we can do and that is often very hard to accept.
-The older we get, the more we have to rely on others.
-Instead of leading others, we migrate to being led by others - that requires a change of the heart.
+Age tends to limit what you can do and that is often very hard to accept.
+The older one gets, the more one has to rely on others.
+Instead of leading others, one migrates to being led by others - that requires a change of the heart.